BoevaLab/CanSig/docs/preprocessing.rst

                          scoring_dict=scoring_dict,
                          figure_dir=None)

 ..
-Note:: Instead of loading the AnnData objects directly into memory, we can also
+Note:: Instead of calling the function with the AnnData objects in memory, we can also
     provide a list of paths to .h5ad files.
 This can save memory if many samples are preprocessed.
 If the data is loaded from memory we have to define a column that contains the batch_id.
-If the data is loaded from disc and no column for the batch_id is passed the filename will be used as a batch_id.
+If the data is loaded from disc and the batch_id_column is not already in `adata.obs` it will be set to the filename.

+Cells with less than `min_counts` counts or more than `max_counts` counts will be filtered out.
+Furthermore, cells with fewer than `min_genes` genes expressed or with a higher percentage count in mitochondrial genes than `threshold_pct_mt_counts` will also be removed.
+All plots generated during preprocessing will be stored in `figure_dir`.
+For more detail, see preprocessing docs (TODO: add link here).

 Outputs
 --------